tioui/Eiffel_Game2_Android/README.md

 export PATH=$ISE_EIFFEL/studio/spec/$ISE_PLATFORM/bin:$PATH
 ec -config project_android.ecf -finalize -c_compile
 ```
  * It is strangely normal that the compilation failed when creating the executable.
-This is because even if it create a .so file of the project, EiffelStudio still try to create an executable out of it but it lack two C function to do so ().
+This is because even if it create a .so file of the project, EiffelStudio still try to create an executable out of it but it lack two C function to do so (init_rt and android_main).
 Those functions will be linked directly on the Android device at run-time.
  * The important thing is, you shoud have a .so file in EIFGENs/project_android/F_code
  * You shoud compile for every Android architecture that you want to support (armeab, armeabi-v7a, x86, x86_64).
 Don't forget to backup the .so file for every compilation.